MicrosoftDocs/azure-stack-docs/azure-stack/partner/azure-stack-vaas-set-up-resources.md

 ### Consent to the VaaS app

-As the Azure AD administrator, give the VaaS Azure AD application the required permissions on behalf of your tenant:
+There are two applications that require admin consents to function properly, one for accessing the VaaS portal and another for starting up the VaaS agents on DVMs.
+As the Azure AD administrator, give the VaaS Azure AD applications the required permissions on behalf of your tenant.

+For portal application consent:

 1. Use the global admin credentials for the tenant to sign into the [Azure Stack Hub Validation portal](https://azurestackvalidation.com/).

 2. Select **My Account**.

+3. Accept the terms to continue when prompted to grant VaaS the listed Azure AD permissions.

+For agent application consent:

+1. Complete the following application admin consent URL  with your tenant Id: https://login.microsoftonline.com/{your-tenant-id}/adminconsent?client_id=1cb1f8f6-a492-4155-9aaf-59a444e8cd3c

+2. Access the link from the browser.

-3 Accept the terms to continue when prompted to grant VaaS the listed Azure AD permissions.
+3. Accept the terms to continue when prompted to grant VaaS the listed Azure AD permissions.

 ## Create an Azure Storage account